Grading

 Overall Level

 AdvancedYou are a good off-piste skier and can handle most snow conditions.
-Depending on the snow condition, you are comfortable on steeper slopes of 35-40 degrees.
-You know have to make a controlled side-slipe when needed.
+Depending on the snow, you are comfortable on steeper slopes of 35-40 degrees.
+You can make a controlled side-slipe when needed.

-You have done a number of single-day ski tours and maybe tried a hut trip with one or more nights.
+You have done single-day ski tours and maybe tried a hut trip with one or more nights.
 You know the basic technics of ski touring and are familiar with the equipment.
-You most likely have your own ski touring setup.

 ExpertYou are very fit, strong, healthy, and have a high stamina.
-You can tackle even the steepest slopes in good control, and easily adjust your turns and speed to the terrain.
+You can tackle even the steepest slopes with good control and easily adjust your turns and speed to the terrain.

-Ski touring and climbing up couloirs are your thing, and you are good and swift in transitions.
-You have your own gear, which you have refined toward your ski/touring/climbing profile.
+Ski touring and climbing up couloirs are your thing; you are good and swift in transitions.
+You have your own gear, refined toward your ski/touring/climbing profile.
 You have some general climbing/abseiling knowledge.

 You will find more specific descriptions in the Technical and Fitness section below.
-On each activity or course, an overall, fitness and technical grading is explained.
+Overall fitness and technical grading is explained for each activity or course.

 Technical Ski Difficulty